-The Community Service Association of San Diego City Schools is a non-profit association organized to solicit contributions from district employees for recognized charitable agencies in San Diego County.
-Our purpose is to provide financial contributions to charitable organizations designed to support educational, health, and human services.
-In addition, we support the arts, research projects, and literary projects.
+The Community Service Association of San Diego Unified School District is a nonprofit association organized to solicit contributions from district employees for recognized charitable agencies in San Diego County which support the arts, education, health, and human services.

-History of CSAThe Community Service Association was organized as the result of meetings among employee organizations that felt the need for a contribution club similar to others in the city.
-A temporary Board of Directors met for the first time on February 6, 1956, and the San Diego City Schools Community Service Association (CSA) was incorporated under the laws of the State of California as a nonprofit corporation.
+The Community Service Association was organized as the result of meetings among employee organizations that felt the need for a contribution club similar to others in the city.
+A temporary Board of Directors met for the first time on February 6, 1956, and the San Diego Unified School District Community Service Association (CSA) was incorporated under the laws of the State of California as a nonprofit corporation.

 The Association derives its funds from contributions through the payroll deduction plan.
 Cash donations are also accepted.

 District employees can become CSA members either by enrolling in the voluntary payroll deduction plan or by making a one-time contribution with a personal check.
 Payroll deduction forms are available here.

 District employees can sign up for a voluntary payroll deduction through PeopleSoft.
 Staff who choose may also designate a donor via PeopleSoft.
 Once either or both of these actions are taken, members’ status in CSA will remain intact and no further action will be required.
 Members wishing to make changes to membership status, donation level, or designated donor, may voluntarily do so at any time.

 For PeopleSoft Job Aids: https://www.sandi.net/staff/peoplesoft/hcm-human-resources-printed-training-materials.